 Program audit field work is conducted over a period of three weeks.
 Generally, audit field work is conducted via webinar with the exception of the CPE review, which occurs onsite during the last week of audit field work.
-Key milestones and processes within Phase II are summarized below in detail.
+Key milestones within Phase II include:

-Notification of Sample Selection - CMS selects samples from the submitted universes to test during audit field work.
-In most program areas, CMS informs the sponsor of the sample selections via HPMS upload on the day the field work begins, approximately one hour before the start of the webinar.
-However, the audit team will provide sponsoring organizations with tracer sample selections two weeks prior to the entrance conference for CPE, and for SNP-MOC, samples will be provided two business days before the entrance conference.
+Notification of Sample Selection -In most program areas, CMS informs the sponsoring organization of the sample selections via the HPMS upload on the day the field work begins, approximately one hour before the start of the webinar.
+However, the audit team will provide sponsoring organizations with tracer sample selections two weeks prior to the entrance conference for CPE, and for SNP-MOC, samples will be provided on the Thursday before the entrance conference.